 Introduction

-The Kennesaw State University's Counseling & Psychological Services (CPS) Doctoral Internship in Health Services Psychology has been developed to provide training in the core functional skill areas relevant to a broad range of counseling arenas, but especially a university counseling center setting.
+The Kennesaw State University's Counseling & Psychological Services (CAPS) Doctoral Internship in Health Services Psychology has been developed to provide training in the core functional skill areas relevant to a broad range of counseling arenas, but especially a university counseling center setting.
 Over the course of the internship year, interns will gain exposure to individual and group counseling and psychotherapy, psychoeducational outreach and consultation, clinical supervision, assessment, and research.

 Within KSU鈥檚 internship we aim to provide training in individual and group counseling/therapy, outreach and consultation, supervision, assessment and research.
 Our training program embraces a comprehensive supervision model that is intensive and progressive and provides interns contact with the gamut of licensed psychologist supervisors who vary in training, diversity, personal style, and theoretical orientation.
-Thus, our program does not adhere to one theoretical model, but provides exposure to a range of them; further, our center is interdisciplinary and interns will also have the opportunity to work with social workers, licensed professional counselors, a marriage and family therapist and psychiatric staff here at KSU.
+Thus, our program does not adhere to one theoretical model, but provides exposure to a range of them; further, our center is interdisciplinary and interns will also have the opportunity to work with social workers, licensed professional counselors, and a marriage and family therapist here at KSU.

-The intent of our Doctoral Internship in Health Services Psychology is to provide a broadly based and integrated scholar-practitioner program for this conclusive year of graduate training in clinical or counseling psychology.
+• The intent of our Doctoral Internship in Health Services Psychology is to provide a broadly based and integrated scholar-practitioner program for this conclusive year of graduate training in clinical or counseling psychology.
 The program is grounded in psychological science and is a developmentally sequenced, experientially driven training model, with training occurring across multiple intervention modalities; intensive individual and group supervision characterize the program, with didactic seminar experiences and professional consultation providing depth and breadth.

 The KSU internship is designed to prepare multiculturally competent and ethically attentive professional psychologists who can enter the field with proficiency, creativity and flexibility in a variety of positions, providing clinical, consultation and outreach services to adults in outpatient settings, and providing training to their own students and other clinicians.

-Further, interns will participate in a weekly Case Conference/Cluster meeting in which interns, staff and other students will present clinical cases for disposition, case management and case conceptualization.
+Further, interns will participate in a weekly Case Conference/Cluster meetings in which interns, staff and other students will present clinical cases for disposition, case management and case conceptualization.
 In total Interns will receive a minimum of 5 and up to 6 hours of training per week through the internship.
-The interns completing their training at CPS will emerge with a strong foundation in the health services psychology fields, and with the skills to enter their post-doctoral training with confidence and excitement.
+The interns completing their training at CAPS will emerge with a strong foundation in the health services psychology fields, and with the skills to enter their post-doctoral training with confidence and excitement.

 For more information on intervention modalities, please click below: